Multifield Cosmology and the Dark Universe: Novel features of rapid turn models

 \subsection{Primordial black hole generation}

-Another interesting phenomenon, that rapid turning in field space can lead to, is the generation of primordial black holes (PBHs), which are a natural and promising candidate for dark matter.
-PBHs can form from large fluctuations during cosmological inlfation.
+Another interesting phenomenon, that rapid turning in field space can lead to, is the generation of primordial black holes (PBHs), which are a natural and promising candidate for dark matter.\footnote{For other interesting possibilities for multi-component dark matter, as well as Beyond Stadard Model (BSM) physics relevant for cosmology, see the review \cite{MK}.} PBHs can form from large fluctuations during cosmological inlfation.
 To induce PBH-generation, those fluctuations have to be about $10^7$ times larger than the perturbations in the cosmic microwave background (CMB) radiation.
 In single-field inflationary models, such an enhancement of the amplitude of the perturbations is a challenge.
 On the other hand, in the multifield case, it is easily achieved when the background solution has a field-space trajectory that exhibits a brief sharp turn \cite{PSZ,FRPRW,LA,LA2}.

 To outline this mechanism, let us decompose the inflatons into a background and perturbations: \be \phi^I (t, \vec{x}) = \phi^I_0 (t) + \delta \phi^I (t, \vec{x}) \,\,\, . \ee In the basis (\ref{TN_def}), the fluctuations have the following components: \be \delta \phi_{\parallel} = T_I \delta \phi^I \qquad , \qquad \delta \phi_{\perp} = N_I \delta \phi^I \quad , \ee called respectively adiabatic and isocurvature perturbations.
 The metric fluctuations can be written, in comoving gauge, as: \be g_{ij} (t, \vec{x}) = a^2(t) \left[ ( 1 + 2 \zeta ) \delta_{ij} + h_{ij} \right] \,\,\, , \ee where $i,j = 1,2,3$ are the spatial indices, $\zeta$ is the curvature perturbation and $h_{ij}$ are the tensor perturbations.
 Working in comoving gauge, one also has $\delta \phi_{\parallel} = 0$ identically and, thus, one is left with two independent scalars, $\zeta$ and $\delta \phi_{\perp}$\,.
 The quadratic effective action for these scalar fields contains an interaction term between them, whose strength depends on $\eta_{\perp}$\,; see \cite{PSZ,FRPRW} and references therein.
 Due to that, rapid turns in field space can enhance the amplitude of the curvature perturbation ${\cal P}_{\zeta}$ as follows: \be {\cal P}_{\zeta} \,\sim \,{\cal P}_0 \,e^{c \,|\eta_{\perp}|} \,\,\, , \ee where $c = const$ and ${\cal P}_0$ is the CMB level.
 It is easy to achieve the desired enhancement ${\cal P}_{\zeta}/{\cal P}_0 \sim 10^7$ for actual rapid-turn solutions of the background equations of motion, as shown in \cite{LA}.